The Elevation Grant Program

 Before You Apply, Check on the Following:

-- SAMS.gov: validates entity uniqueness for US government tracking of grantees, suppliers, contractors and other recipients of federal assistance.
+- SAM.gov: validates entity uniqueness for US government tracking of grantees, suppliers, contractors and other recipients of federal assistance.
 In order to receive Elevation Grant funds, you much have an active registration in SAMS.gov

 - Register an entity or have a UEI (renew every year; registration is free)